jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 	    ]
 	  }

-Mantis #02764941 is stating that when the scope is just having a ``name`` attribute, it is considered a device group.
+#02764941 is stating that when the scope is just having a ``name`` attribute, it is considered a device group.

 If device group ``france`` is in a device group ``emea``, we can just use the full path in the ``name`` attribute: